mmahisans/Ice-Cream-Revenue-Prediction/README.md

 ## Method
 1. Load the CSV file into Google Colab
-2. Import pandas, skelearn, and matplotlib libraries
+2. Import pandas, numpy, sklearn, and matplotlib libraries
 3. Input the data pd.read and determine the x and y variable

 ### Linear Interpolation